5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Fixing_Keyboard_Mappings_and_Brightness_Keys/README.md

 - Clear the key mapping contents of previous, other methods.
 - Plist Editor

-### PS2 Scan Codes and ABD Scan Codes
+### About PS2 and ABD Scan Codes

 A keystroke will generate 2 scan codes, **PS2 Scan Code** and **ABD Scan Code**.
-For example, the PS2 scan code for the `Z/z` key is `2c` and the ABD scan code is `6`.
+For example, the PS2 scan code for the `Z/z` key is `2c` but the ABD scan code is `6`.
 Because of the difference in scan codes, two mapping methods correspond to

 - `PS2 Scan Code -> PS2 Scan Code`
 - `PS2 Scan Code -> ADB Scan Code`

-### Enabling keyboard scan code
+### Enabling keyboard scan codes

 - Check the header file [ApplePS2ToADBMap.h](https://github.com/RehabMan/OS-X-Voodoo-PS2-Controller/blob/master/VoodooPS2Keyboard/ApplePS2ToADBMap.h), which lists the scan codes for most of the keys.
-- Get the keyboard scan code from the console (use either or).
-There are 2 methods of enabling keyboard scan code (use either or)
+- Get the keyboard scan codes from the console (use either or).
+There are 2 methods for enabling them (use either or).

 #### Method 1: Using Terminal.
 - Download `ioio`